 Here is another hunch: do you have a shrink in profits because of wasting money, energy, and other resources?
 Your answers will be directly connected to how efficient your customer service is.

-- Answers per ticket: have you ever calculated the number of answers your support agents need to resolve a ticket?
-Well, you should as it shows the efforts your reps undertake to make the interaction flawless.
+– Answers per ticket: have you ever calculated the number of answers your customer service representatives need to resolve a ticket?
+Well, you should, as it shows the efforts your reps undertake to make the interaction flawless.
 The customer service standard here might be zero because you need to solve the issue right away.
-But the value may vary from industry to industry.
+However, the value may vary from industry to industry.

-- Underperformance: the number of tickets received and opened compared to the number of those resolved.
-If it’s rising, your team isn’t big enough and, apparently, you need to invite more experts.
-The services standard is that at least half of the tickets are processed by the end of the day (you’d better break even though).
+– Underperformance: the number of tickets received and opened compared to the number of those resolved.
+If it’s rising, your team isn’t big enough, and, apparently, you need to invite more experts.
+The service standard is that at least half of the tickets are processed by the end of the day (you’d better break even though).
 For that, grow your team and delegate authority wisely.

 Picture a situation.
-A client comes with a technical question and wants it to be answered in the finest details.
+A client comes with a technical question and wants answers in the finest detail.
 A customer support rep goes above and beyond to get it over with: asks fellow developers, flicks through a company’s knowledge base, googles at the very least, and makes it FAST.

-On the one hand, quick isn’t always lifesaving.
-Accuracy and expertise are standards of service that clients expect from you first off.
-On the other hand, however, a slow but correct answer might give you some respect.
+On the one hand, fast isn’t always lifesaving.
+Accuracy and expertise are standards in customer service that clients expect from you first off.
+On the other hand, however, a slow but correct answer might give you some customer loyalty.

 Metric to measure accuracy:

-- Customer success ratio: the number of customers who got lucky and left with an answer, compared to that of customers who didn’t.
-No matter how cool your service is, you might get the latter.
+Customer success ratio: the number of clients who got lucky and left with an answer, compared to that of clients who didn’t.
+No matter how incredible your service is, you might get the latter.
 Only this metric tells you how often and under which circumstances.
-You can identify what a “customer success” is, the numbers will then be added.
-Higher rate means successful customers.
+You can identify what “customer success” is, the numbers will then be added.
+A higher rate means successful clients.

-Honesty is the customer service standard that is all about trust.
-It helps eliminate any anxieties your customers might have about the value of your offer.
-By saying the truth about your products and services, including their possible glitches, you prove that there’s nothing to hide.
+Honesty is the standard of customer service that is all about trust.
+It helps eliminate any anxieties your clients might have about the value of your offer.
+By telling the truth about your products and services, including their possible glitches, you prove that there’s nothing to hide.

 Ways to measure honesty and trust:

-- Check website traffic: the number of visitors on your website over some period of time is a perfect indicator of how they treat and deal with your brand.
-A great tool for that is Google Analytics.
+Check website traffic: the number of visitors on your website over some period of time is a perfect indicator of how they treat and deal with your brand.
+An excellent tool for that is Google Analytics.
 Log into your account.
-From the drop-down menu then choose Audience, Behavior, and New vs Returning.
+From the drop-down menu, choose Audience, Behavior, and New vs Returning.
 You can also choose the time period here to make the stats more precise.

-- Monitor the share of voice (SOV): see if there’s a buzz around your business (mentions in social media, comments on your blog, etc.).
-It’s exactly the way you can find out what people think of you as a brand.
+Monitor the share of voice (SOV): see if there’s a buzz around your business (mentions in social media, comments on your blog, etc.).
+It’s precisely the way you can find out what potential customers think of you as a brand.
 Check out the tools to measure SOV.

 One of the surefire ways to get to the bottom here is through surveys and polls.
 For instance, include a questionnaire in your next email newsletter.
 Add such questions as:

-Look at the great example of Survicate and its brand awareness survey questions to measure customer honesty:
+Look at the perfect example of Survicate and its brand awareness survey questions to measure customer feedback and honesty: